Reading time ~7 minutes

 But where can someone start when tasked with “threat modelling” such a complex system, made up by numerous components?
 Starting from scratch is probably not really feasible (unless you have countless hours available), so I had a look at what’s already available for public consumption.

 So far, three main initiatives (performed by as many independent organisations) took upon the challenge of threat modelling a Kubernetes cluster.

-In this blog post, I will summarise the outcome produced by each one of those initiatives, so that anyone can use them as a starting point for their own (custom) threat modelling exercise.
+In this blog post, part of the “Kubernetes Primer for Security Professionals” series, I will summarise the outcome produced by each one of those initiatives, so that anyone can use them as a starting point for their own (custom) threat modelling exercise.

 NCC released, in November 2017, their approach to Kubernetes threat modelling with a blog post titled “Kubernetes security: Consider your threat model”.
 There, they highlighted three main groups of threats to a Kubernetes cluster.